jekyll-one/j1-images/README.md

 Creating a fully equipped Jekyll developing enviroment may take a while anyway.
-If you don't want to mixup e.g. already installed applications like Python, Ruby or NodeJS on your existing OS, you can go for J1 Image.
+If you don't want to mixup e.g. already installed applications like Python, Ruby or NodeJS on your existing OS, you can go for J1 Images.

 As mentioned, on _Linux_, all languages and tools are fully supported, mostly installed already in their latest versions.
 Unfortuneatly, this is **not**